Common Property Boundaries

 Common Property

 The body corporate is responsible for managing the common property.
 In fact that’s a nice simple definition of what a body corporate really is.
 Common property is the area that is not contained within the lot.
 That’s not really clear so lets look at some examples.
-Two Types Of Body Corporates There are two types […]
+Two Types Of Body Corporates There are two types of body corporates; […]